$1,518,176Average Value$1,047Average Price per Sq Ft2Homes For Sale

 Locally owned shops and restaurants on Solano Avenue

 Albany Terrace is close to several locally owned shops and restaurants.
 Headlands Brewing is just south of the neighborhood on Gilman Street.
 This outdoor beer garden is constantly packed on the weekends—especially when the weather is nice—and has a kid's play area.
-Solano Avenue is a vibrant strip of businesses north of the neighborhood, including Chinese, Korean, Japanese and Mexican restaurants.
+Solano Avenue is a vibrant strip of businesses north on the neighborhood's north side, including Chinese, Korean, Japanese and Mexican restaurants.
 Zaytoon is a Mediterranean restaurant known for dishes like moussaka and mansaf.
 Gordo Taqueria is a casual counter-serve spot offering traditional tacos and burritos.
 Shops on the avenue include places like Pegasus Books and Five Little Monkeys toy store.
 The Solano Avenue Association hosts the annual Solano Avenue Stroll in September, a street fair with hundreds of vendors, live music, food and artisans to help promote the local businesses along the street.
 Chain retailers nearby include Safeway on Solano Avenue and stores like REI and Target, which are west of the neighborhood.

 Headlands Brewing operates the nearby Westbrae Biergarten space, bringing their unique craft beer culture to this cherished neighborhood spot.